 Practicing Self-Care With a Mood Disorder

 Mood disorders primarily affect one’s emotions.
 Most mood disorders involve periods of extreme sadness, extreme happiness, or both.
-In some cases, your team may alternate between periods of elation and periods of extremely low mood.
+In some cases, your teen may alternate between periods of elation and periods of extremely low mood.
 Certain mood disorders also involve other moods or emotions, such as irritability and anger.

 What are Mood Disorders?

-The term mood disorder is a broad term mental health professionals use to describe all types of depression and bipolar disorders.
-Mood disorders can occur in people of all ages and demographics.
-However, although they can occur in children, teens, and adults, it is important to note that the symptoms of mood disorders in teens may look different than they will in adults.
+Mood disorders can happen in children, teens, and adults.
+It’s important to know that the symptoms may vary between teens and adults.
 As a result, it can be more challenging to diagnose mood disorders in youth and some teens because they struggle to express in words how they feel.

 Although it is not uncommon for anyone to experience changes in mood depending on specific circumstances or situations, mood disorders are persistent.
 For a mood disorder to be diagnosed, your teen’s symptoms must be present for several weeks.